psitosam/Portfolio/README.md

 <br>
 <br>

-Finally, the contact me page uses email.js to allow users to send me an email directly from a form on the page.
+Finally, the contact me page uses emailJS to allow users to send me an email directly from a form on the page.
 The page also has an interactive map showing where I am currently located.
+Currently, the email functionality is disabled due to an error when adding an email service to my emailJS account.
+Anyone is welcome to give their input on alternative serverless email functionality!
 <img width="1910" alt="contact_page" src="https://user-images.githubusercontent.com/95240894/191599455-bec80ff0-0f09-4320-af45-5ec2457d83ac.png">

 <br>